OpenIotNetwork/LoRa-gpstrack/README.md

  - APPSKEY
  - DEVADDR

-variable according to values of the device you created in the TTN Console.
+values in the code according to match the device details you just created in the TTN Console.

-Please adjust the channel configuration if you use it outside EU.
+Adjust the channel configuration if you use it outside EU.

 Program the application to your Arduino Uno.
 If you have problems while programming, try pressing the reset button of the Shield during programming.